suzierandall/quotable/README.md

 $q->get_quote();
 ```

-Quotable creates 'useful' quotes using the in-built dictionary.
+### Examples

-E.g.
+Quotable creates 'useful' quotes using the in-built dictionary, such as:

 > he looked dull whilst she pondered the noisy plate

 > he appeared frightened as she borrowed your hungry fish